Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/pragmatic-global-state.md

 One of the first things I learned when programming professionally is that *global variables are bad*.
-We all take it for granted that it's bad practice to write code that relies heavily on global state (especially global mutable state) but the other day I was working with a 3rd party native library, and it reminded *why* these best practices come about.
+We all take it for granted that it's bad practice to write code that relies heavily on global state but the other day I was working with a 3rd party native library, and it reminded *why* these best practices come about.

 There are a couple factors which made this particular library's use of global mutable state rather ugly to work with,